alnvny/productInventory/API_Documentation.md

 ```
 **Data example**

-`giveAllInStock` property is set `false` for the request body where we assume `id:1` has only 10 resources to consume in the DB and  `id:2` also has 10 resources to consume in the DB but the request body had `count:15` for the `id:1`
+`giveAllInStock` property is set `false` for the request body where we assume `id:1` has only 10 resources to consume or reserve in the DB and  `id:2` also has 10 resources to consume or reserve in the DB but the request body had `count:15` for the `id:1`

 ```json
 {